What is the Sacrament of Baptism?

 Baptism for Children Over the Age of Seven

-Children older than the age of seven normally receive Baptism (and First Communion) by attending the Rite of Christian Initiation for Children (RCIC).
+Children older than the age of seven normally receive Baptism (and First Communion) by attending the Order of Christian Initiation for Children (OCIC).
 These classes take place the same time as our Parish School of Religion (PSR).
-Children enrolled in RCIC receive Baptism (and First Communion) on Holy Saturday at the Easter Vigil in conjunction with adults.
+Children enrolled in OCIC receive Baptism (and First Communion) on Holy Saturday at the Easter Vigil in conjunction with adults.

 Adult Baptism

-Don’t wait for RCIA to learn more about the faith.
+Don’t wait for OCIA to learn more about the faith.
 Go to FORMED and begin watching the Symbolon program.
 This will begin your formation for Baptism.